Sittning

 A large-scale outdoor sittning at the Senate Square in central Helsinki in 2018.

 A sittning (Note: Literally 'sitting'.
-Often shortened to sits or sitz. sitsit, or less commonly akateeminen pöytäjuhla, 'academic table fest'.) is in Sweden and Finland a seated meal held within a set time frame.
+Often shortened to sits or sitz. sitsit.
+The word sitsit in Finnish is grammatically plural and refers to the entire event.
+The singular word would be sitsi but this form is not used in practice, as is common with words referring to formal events in Finnish.) is in Sweden and Finland a seated meal held within a set time frame.
 In restaurants it may refer to a seating, i.e. the time given for a crowd to have their meal.
 The term is also used to denote the part of a party that is a seated meal.
 Though it can refer to any kind of meal, it is often used to refer to a student sittning.

+History

+There is no confirmed origin for the tradition of sittning: one theory says it stems from the British cavalry, where soldiers ate and drank after hard working days.
+The tradition then moved to Sweden and from there to Finland.
+The sittning culture in Finland started blossoming in the 1990s and 2000s.

+Various festivities resembling the sittning are known in European student culture, such as the cantus, the tableround in universities in middle and eastern Europe, and the slightly more formal commercium in universities in middle and northern Europe, as well as the "dining in" at the military of the United States and the United Kingdom.

 Student sittning

 A student sittning in Sweden or Finland is usually a dinner had at the student union's or nation's property, usually a pub room, or banquet hall if the student union is fortunate enough to have one.
 In academic environments some of the tradition is carried on even after one is no longer a student.